anharmonic/anharmonic.github.io/thermal2-manual.md

 NOTE: In all of the following cases case when specifying QPOINTS as “grid” or “bz”, the length of the path will actually be replaced by the weight of the point used to do an integral in reciprocal space.
 Calculation “lw imag”
 Number of the column, or columns and its and content:
-- 1. A progressive integer number
+- 1		A progressive integer number
-- 2. The length of the q-point path (when doing a path) or the weight of the q-point (when doing a grid calculation)
+- 2		The length of the q-point path (when doing a path) or the weight of the q-point (when doing a grid calculation)
-- 3→5.
-The coordinates of the q-point in 2π/alat.
+- 3→5		The coordinates of the q-point in 2π/alat.
-- 6→5+3 nat.
-The unperturbed phonon frequencies in cm-1
+- 6→5+3 nat	The unperturbed phonon frequencies in cm-1
-- 6+3 nat→5+6 nat.
+- 6+3 nat→5+6 nat
 		The linewidth (HWHM) in cm-1
 Calculation “lw full”:
 - 1→5+6 nat.
 Same content as “lw imag”